Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Results

+\paragraph*{\textbf{Undulating Height Field: Bulges and Valleys}} \sid{In the absence of an objective definition of the location of the interface, we develop an algorithm (see Methods section for details) to define a quantifiable contour.
+To this end, we exploit the fact that the turbulent flow region contains all the kinetic energy, while the passive flow region damps it to negligible values.
+Hence, we identify the radial location $r_\theta$ for each angle $\theta$ around the center of the circular patch, $\mathcal{C}(r_{\theta})$, where the kinetic energy $E$ of the flow crosses a threshold value.
+The evolution of the interface in time is denoted by $\mathcal{C}(r_{\theta},t)$.
+Studies on turbulent/non-turbulent interfaces in high Reynolds inertial turbulence use a similar procedure to find the interface, often using the enstrophy $\omega^2$ as the order parameter (which does not work in our case when $\alpha_S$ itself has values leading to mild active turbulence in the surrounding region, while kinetic energy works robustly).}

-Such an algorithm leads to a quantifiable contour, as superimposed on the vorticity field in Fig.~\ref{fig:interface}(a), where for every angle $\theta$ around the origin, we now mark the radial distance of the interface given by $\mathcal{C}(r_{\theta})$ with a point.
-This set of points separates the active and passive flow regions of the heterogeneous suspension.
-The inset in Fig.~\ref{fig:interface}(a) shows a magnified view of the interface alone, computed on filtered kinetic energy fields $\widetilde{E_k}$ with different values of the smoothing parameter $\sigma_{\rm sm}$.
-We find that $\sigma_{\rm sm} \approx 3$ suppresses sudden fluctuations present in the unsmoothed ($\sigma_{\rm sm}=0$) profile, while still retaining the physically relevant fluctuations that get suppressed for $\sigma_{\rm sm} > 6$.
+In Fig.~\ref{fig:interface}(a) we superimpose the interface thus quantified, on top of the vorticity field, where for every angle $\theta$ around the origin, we now mark the radial distance of the interface given by $\mathcal{C}(r_{\theta})$ with a point.
+This set of points separates the active and passive flow regions of the heterogeneous suspension. \sid{Since the interface calculation involves a minor smoothing applied to the base field, we demonstrate the effect of this smoothing in the inset of Fig.~\ref{fig:interface}(a) (see Methods for details).
+The results presented hereafter use a fine-tuned value of the smoothing parameter, $\sigma_{\rm sm} = 3L/N$, which only helps filter out the few, isolated jumps in the interface calculation while preserving the physical fluctuations.}

 Importantly, although the $\mathcal{C}(r_\theta,t)$ roughly preserves the circular geometry of the quenched activity disk (Fig.~\ref{fig:IC}(a) inset), its \textit{wiggly} nature (seen clearly in the movie of the interface~\cite{interface-YT-circle} or the vorticity field~\cite{omega-YT-circle}) underlines the oscillating nature of this interface.
 Thence, the simplest way to understand these fluctuations is through the statistics of the difference between the contour $\mathcal{C}(r_\theta,t)$ (Fig.~\ref{fig:interface}(a)) and the (fixed) radius of the active circular disk $r_{\alpha_L}$ (Fig.~\ref{fig:IC}(a), inset).
 We do this by defining a height field $h(\theta, t) = \mathcal{C}(r_\theta,t) - r_{\alpha_L}$, where $r_{\alpha_L}$ is the radius of the active disk.
 With this definition, we note, that $h(\theta,t)$ oscillates around a non-zero mean value since $\mathcal{C}(r_\theta,t) > r_{\alpha_L}$, on average.